HarryLin46/VideoClipper/README.md

 Download the **ffmpeg-git-full.7z** and unzip.

-After extracting the archive, place `bin/ffmpeg.exe` at the following path in the repository:
+After extracting the archive, copy `ffmpeg.exe` to the following location in the repository:

 ```
 bin/ffmpeg.exe